durierem/file_structure/README.md

 [![Lint](https://github.com/durierem/file_structure/actions/workflows/lint.yml/badge.svg?branch=main)](https://github.com/durierem/file_structure/actions/workflows/lint.yml)

-Define a file structure with a `Hash` and mount it in a directory on the file system.
+Describe a file hierarchy and mount it in a directory on the file system.

 ## About

-This gem was extracted from another project tests for which files structures containing files, directories and symlinks had to be easily reacreated on the fly.
+This gem was extracted from another project tests for which structures containing files, directories and symlinks had to be easily reacreated on the fly.